erred/uva-sne/inr2.md

 ```

 </spoiler>

+### Correction

+A higher MTU will allow for a higher throughput, assuming little chance of loss on the network.
+Also if there are few hosts on the network (less chance of a host being starved)

+A lower MTU will allow it to pass through more networks with a lower chance of fragmentation.
+Also allows for more hosts on the network.

 ## Q7.
 What is the default gateway on your server?
 Why is there an explicit route to the OS3 network?
 If you would delete this latter route will you be able to send traffic to your default gateway?
 Why?

 - default: 140.100.104.97